• Skip to primary navigation

 Jump to Recipe·Print Recipe

-• You need just 7 ingredients and 10 minutes prep time to whip this lemon cake together.
+• The cake itself (minus the topping) just requires 7 ingredients and takes about 10 minutes to whisk together.

 • Unlike some other almond flour cake recipes, you don’t need to separate your eggs or whip together the egg whites for this recipe.